saadams/saadams.github.io/unfinished/2024-07-10-introtoaur.md

 ---
-title: Introduction to Aurduino and Breadboards
+title: Introduction to Arduino and Breadboards
 date: 2024-07-10
 categories: [aurduino]
 tags: [hardware,embedded]     # TAG names should always be lowercase